-We need to cleanse our heart to become spiritually healthy, but we usually can’t completely see the dirt in our heart by ourselves.
+We need to cleanse our hearts to become spiritually healthy, but we usually can’t completely see the dirt in our hearts by ourselves.
 Instead, we must draw near to God and ask Him to do the revealing and renewing.

-Step 2: Clean our mouth out—no, not with soap
+Step 2: Clean up what comes out of our mouth

 As our heart gets clean, so should what comes out of our mouth.

 “The good man brings good things out of the good stored up in his heart, and the evil man brings evil things out of the evil stored up in his heart.
-For out of the overflow of his heart, his mouth speaks.”
-Luke 6:45
+For out of the t, of his heart, his mouth speaks.”

 Step 3: Dust off our thinking

-We need to renew our mind and take out the garbage.
+We need to renew our minds and take out the garbage.
 What are the habitual patterns of thinking we want to change?
 Do we criticize ourselves often?